EricMFink/EmploymentLaw/_problems/Confidentiality.md

 >
 > I expressly agree not to disclose information about the working environment and creative process at the Company, including conduct or speech as described above, except as expressly authorized by the Company.
 This agreement includes, but is not limited to, communications with other Company employees, news or entertainment media, or other persons or entities outside the Company.

 Faye Greener is an actress who has been cast in several MegaMedia productions.
 Whitestone repeatedly subjected Greener to sexually suggestive remarks and unwanted physical contact.
 Fed up with Whitestone's behavior, she decides to speak out.
 She meets with other women who she worked with on MegaMedia productions and they share their experiences of harassment and abuse by Whitestone.
 Greener then contacts a reporter who covers the movie industry, revealing details about Whitestone's conduct and the company's complicity.
-Finally, she files an employement discrimination complaint with the EEOC and provides information about her experiences to EEOC officials as part of the agency's investigation into the complaint.
+Finally, she files an employment discrimination complaint with the EEOC and provides information about her experiences to EEOC officials as part of the agency's investigation into the complaint.

 - Would the non-disclosure agreement be legally enforceable against Greener for any of her actions?
 - If Greener proceeds with a lawsuit against MegaMedia and Whitestone, can the defendants rely on the non-disclosure agreement to establish that Greener did not find Whitestone's conduct to be offensive or objectionable?